 - Skin problems.
 I see patients with full-blown eczema and psoriasis.
 Thirty days after they stop drinking, their condition is significantly better.
 Alcohol is an immunosuppressant, so autoimmune conditions like eczema and psoriasis can be caused, or made worse, by alcohol.

 We’ve learned time and time again that people’s perception of harm – or lack of it – can drive substance use disorder.
 When doctors believed pain was something that needed to be actively managed using opioids, we saw an explosion in opioid use.
 People thought it was safe because it was prescribed by their doctor.
 The same thing is happening with marijuana.
 Marijuana is on a course to be legalized, and people now have the perception that it is “safe” and even healthy.
 There are now more people in the U.S. with a diagnosed marijuana use disorder than addicted to opioids, yet people continue to think it is “no big deal” because it is being legalized.

 Alcohol is legal, and therefore people underestimate its potential for harm.
 However, alcohol is the third leading preventable cause of death in the United States , ahead of opioid overdoses, automobile crashes, and gun violence.
 For most people, the dangers of alcohol outweigh the benefits.
 In fact, the World Health Organization (WHO) says there is no safe amount of alcohol.
-We must continue to raise awareness about this issue and help people understand just how much alcohol is really in that glass.
+We must continue to raise awareness about this issue, as well as the stages of alcoholism, and help people understand just how much alcohol is really in that glass.
 Together, we can prevent more individuals from unknowingly putting themselves in harms away.